A floating wind farm off the coast of Scotland is producing more power than expected. Image: REUTERS/Yves Herman

 One of the big challenges with offshore wind farms is that there is a limit to how far they can actually be from the coast.
 Different technologies have experimented with how to connect the power generated by turbines to the facilities that need the energy, for instance building an entire offshore island, but cables have their limits.

-The success of Hywind suggests the next step in this vision is floating turbines that are still close to shore, but are established over deeper waters, according to Statoil's executive vice president for New Energy Solutions, Irene Rummelhoff.
+The success of the Hywind floating wind farm suggests the next step in this vision is floating turbines that are still close to shore but are established over deeper waters, according to Statoil's executive vice president for New Energy Solutions, Irene Rummelhoff.

 "Knowing that up to 80 percent of the offshore wind resources globally are in deep waters (+60 meters) where traditional bottom fixed installations are not suitable, we see great potential for floating offshore wind, in Asia, on the west coast of North America and in Europe," explained Rummelhoff.
 She added that the company is working to reduce the cost of energy produced by their turbines through development that expands accessibility, but they think their target is attainable.